How To Make Thai-Style Milk Tea - With a Twist!

 Preparation

-Allow the tea to steep for at least 30 minutes and allow it to cool.
-The more concentrated the tea flavor, the better the Thai tea tastes.
-We prefer to let the tea bags steep for about 2 hours for maximum flavor.
+Allow the tea to steep for at least 30 minutes, then allow to cool.
+The more concentrated the tea flavor, the better the Thai milk tea tastes.
+We prefer to let the tea steep for about 2 hours for maximum flavor.
 During this time, the Thai tea can cool.

-Remove the tea bags and spoon out the star anise, cardamom pod and cloves (or strain to remove).
-If tea is still warm, we will refrigerate it to be chilled.
-You can make this ahead of time and have the organic Thai tea chilling in the fridge.
+Strain out the tea leaves, star anise, cardamom pod, and cloves.
+You can make this ahead of time and have your organic Thai tea chilling in the fridge, or serve now.

-Fill glasses with ice and pour in Thai tea leaving enough room to fill in your milk.
+When you're ready, fill glasses with ice and pour in Thai tea, leaving enough room to fill in your milk.
 For an 8 oz. glass we like to add about 2-3 tablespoons of milk for a creamier flavor.

 Enjoy!